GSMADeveloper/NGSI-LD-Entities-Proposed-Changes/definitions/Smart-Meter-Observed.md

-# Smart Metering
+# Smart Meter Observed
-This entity contains a harmonised description of a Smart Metering observation, generally applicable for Smart Homes, Industry, Cities and Agriculture.
+This entity contains a harmonised description of a Smart Meter Observation, generally applicable for Smart Homes, Industry, Cities and Agriculture.

 | Attribute Name | Attribute Type | Description | Constraint |
 |:--- |:--- |:--- |:---:|